Hugonauts/Jamf-Filevault/Filevault-Setup-README.md

-I created this to be utilized by our deployment team when providing an and user a new computer.
+I created this to be utilized by our deployment team when providing an end user a new computer.
 Can be heavily modified.

 # Filevault-Setup-Solution-Automated